Lauder Greenway Estate

-The Copper Beech Farm, formerly the Lauder Greenway Estate, is a 50 acre private property with a French Renaissance mansion in Greenwich, Connecticut.
+Copper Beech Farm, formerly the Lauder Greenway Estate, is a 50 acre private property with a French Renaissance mansion in Greenwich, Connecticut.
 For a time, it was the most expensive home in the history of the United States.

 Built for industrialist John Hamilton Gourlie in 1896, it was purchased by the Lauder Greenway Family in 1905 and would stay in that family's hands for a majority of its existence.
 It is the largest surviving Gilded Age mansion in Connecticut.

 History

 The property was purchased by Dr. James C. Greenway and his wife Harriet Lauder Greenway, the daughter of multi-billionaire (in today's currency) George Lauder and niece of Andrew Carnegie, one of the wealthiest Americans ever, in 1905.
 At the time of purchase, the estate included 57 acre and included fruit-bearing orchards, a chicken and pig farm, as well as the house, to which the family added two wings in the early 1910s.

 In the coming years, the stone-and-shingle mansion, built in the French Renaissance fashion, would crown an estate that grew to more than 100 acre at one time.
 Then the family began donating large parcels of land for various causes.
 In 1918, for example, James and Harriet gifted one of the islands to the town of Greenwich; the property, located about two miles south of Greenwich Harbor, now serves as the popular Island Beach.
 The couple donated the first ferry providing transportation to the beach for town residents two years later.

 By 1920, the estate housed several generations of the Lauder Greenway family including George Lauder, Dr. and Mrs. Greenway, and their sons G. Lauder Greenway, James Greenway, and Gilbert Greenway, and their daughter Ann who would later marry John Griswold of the Griswold Family.
 After the death of Mrs. Greenway's brother George Lauder Jr. and the sale of his Greenwich estate "Tignabruick" (since demolished), the estate was the gathering place for the wider family.

 This estate remained in their hands until the death of G. Lauder Greenway, who had died childless, after which the estate was sold privately.